Mandalorian007/thunderclap-quest/README.md

 ## Project Overview

-Thunderclap Quest is a Discord-native RPG experience focused on:
+Thunderclap Quest is a Discord-native action RPG experience featuring:
-- **Meaningful player choices** in every encounter
-- **Immediate engagement** with rich flavor text and contextual options
+- **Progressive leveling** with exponential XP curves and catch-up mechanics
+- **Loot systems** inspired by Path of Exile and Diablo
+- **Strategic combat encounters** with meaningful character progression
+- **Whimsical storytelling** that blends humor with traditional RPG mechanics
 - **Cross-platform progression** between Discord bot and web interface
-- **Type-safe encounter system** using advanced template frameworks

 ## Architecture